Correlation Between Columbia Income and Columbia Income

 Strong

-Over the last 90 days Columbia Income Builder has generated negative risk-adjusted returns adding no value to fund investors.
+Compared to the overall equity markets, risk-adjusted returns on investments in Columbia Income Builder are ranked lower than 6 (%) of all funds and portfolios of funds over the last 90 days.
 In spite of fairly strong basic indicators, Columbia Income is not utilizing all of its potentials.
-The current stock price disturbance, may contribute to short-term losses for the investors.
+The latest stock price disturbance, may contribute to short-term losses for the investors.

 Risk-Adjusted Performance